 As the usually stoic old man fiercely hugged his eldest son whom he had not seen in 12 years with mixed emotions of love, sadness and joy, it made for the most touching scene that the DPH doctor in attendance would never forget.

-With the DPH team working hand in hand with his family, Mr Tan managed to fulfill his last wishes, maintained his dignity till the very end and created precious memories that his family can hold dear even after he passed on.
+With the DPH team working hand in hand with his family, Mr Tan managed to fulfil his last wishes, maintained his dignity till the very end and created precious memories that his family can hold dear even after he passed on.